Ivanx32/scriptrans/README.md

 ./scripts/build-wasm.sh
 ```

-The generated `whisper.js` (and `whisper.wasm` when not using the single-file mode)
-will be placed in `app/public/wasm/` as well as `public/wasm/`.
+The generated `whisper-web.js` and `whisper-web.wasm` will be placed in `app/public/wasm/` as well as `public/wasm/`.
 You can then start the dev server:

 ```bash
 cd app